paulfioravanti/dotfiles/README.md

 Set up for use with [rcm](https://github.com/thoughtbot/rcm).

+## Initial Setup

-Regenerate dotfile directory, excluding (`-x`) files that don't need to be symlinked to the home directory:
+Generate dotfile directory, excluding (`-x`) files that don't need to be symlinked to the home directory:

 #### `bash`:

-`$ rcup -x README.md -x setup.sh -x config.sh -x *:vim:vim.sh -x *:tmux:tmux.sh -x *:oh-my-zsh:oh-my-zsh.sh -x ruby -x osx`
+    $ rcup -x README.md -x setup.sh -x config.sh -x *:vim:vim.sh -x *:tmux:tmux.sh -x *:oh-my-zsh:oh-my-zsh.sh -x ruby -x osx

 #### `zsh`:

-`$ rcup -x README.md -x setup.sh -x config.sh -x \*:vim:vim.sh -x \*:tmux:tmux.sh -x \*:oh-my-zsh:oh-my-zsh.sh -x ruby -x osx`
+    $ rcup -x README.md -x setup.sh -x config.sh -x \*:vim:vim.sh -x \*:tmux:tmux.sh -x \*:oh-my-zsh:oh-my-zsh.sh -x ruby -x osx

+## Regenerate Dotfiles

+    $ rcup

-Once this has been run, the `.rcrc` config file for `rcup` will have been created that contains the exclusions, so only `$ rcup` will need to be run in the future.
+Once intial setup has been run, the `.rcrc` config file for `rcup` will have been created that contains the exclusions, so only `$ rcup` will need to be run in the future (unless more files to be excluded from being symlinked are added).

+## Setup Scripts

 Before setting up a new development environment on a new machine, ensure XCode _and_ XCode command line tools have been installed from the